rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd.html.markdown

 Now, when we run a generator that creates a test, it will use RSpec and FactoryGirl instead of Minitest and fixtures.
-Additionally, we hide the `test_unit` generator namespace so that it doesn't muddy up the help menu output when `rails g` is run without any arguments.
+Additionally, we hide the `test_unit` generator namespace so that it doesn't muddy up the help menu output when `rails g` is run without any arguments. :grapes::tada:

 ### Drive Straight to Town on Rails of Ruby

-To test-drive this puppy, we will write out a handful of feature specs, then work on getting them to pass.
+To test-drive this cat party, we will write out a handful of feature specs, then work on getting them to pass.
 A method I have found helpful when working with a fairly well-defined set of features is to write out a number of them ahead of time using placeholder specs.
 This acts both as a todo list of sorts, as well as